sonukapoor/sonukapoor/README.md

 ## 🏆 MVP Award Recipient

-I am honored to have received the **MVP (Most Valuable Professional) Award** six times in a row for my contributions to the **developer community**.
-This recognition reflects my commitment to sharing knowledge, mentoring fellow developers, and advancing open-source projects, particularly within the **Angular** ecosystem.
+I am honored to have received the **MVP (Most Valuable Professional) Award** seven times for my contributions to the **developer community**.
+This recognition reflects my ongoing commitment to sharing knowledge, mentoring fellow developers, and advancing open-source projects, particularly within the **Angular** ecosystem.
+After a decade-long gap, receiving the award again reaffirms my passion for technology and the community.

 ---